Fghurayri/thankful/README.md

 ![Thankful](/public/screenshot.png)

 An example application to learn how to use Remix.
+You can read the associated blog post [here](https://faisal.sh/posts/learning-remix-by-building-gratitude-journal).

 ## Tools